 In the living room and bedrooms, the team stripped walls and focused on restoring the existing wood flooring.
 Getting the floors right was a challenge.
 Aiming for a serene, matte oiled finish required the team to strip the previous stain and try out a few approaches with a new topcoat.
 The new finish, a layer of natural sheen from Rubio Monocoat, is an updated take on the original material.

-Maria and Eric planned to use the second bedroom as a home office, and needed to reframe the entry to open it up to the living room.
+Maria and Eric planned to use the second bedroom as a home office and needed to reframe the entry to open it up to the living room.
 The custom pocket door is their favorite design detail, a necessary addition after finding an unexpected structural beam which could have prevented the plans for a floor-to-ceiling entry.
 Vida suggested encasing the beam in walnut, with an asymmetrical line.
 It’s a beautiful and unique solution that helps tie in design touches from each room.

 With their expert team in place, Maria and Eric found that communication was key.
 They had detailed conversations about measurements, finishes, and placement prior to work starting, saving time and headaches.
-Nick’s team helped keep the project on track and were key partners in addressing issues that came up as work progressed.
+Their contractor’s team helped keep the project on track and were key partners in addressing issues that came up as work progressed.
 Vida kept balance and prioritization top of mind to negotiate cost, quality, and lead times.

 Bathroom selects >> floor tile: Mutina Mews: chevron / wall tile: 2×6 matte white subway tile / door hardware: Omnia: stainless steel levers / faucet and shower fixtures: California Faucets / sink: WS bath: white ceramic / toilet: Toto